openhealthcare/opal/doc/docs/reference/form_templatetags.md

 * `label` The Label with which to describe this field
 * `model` The model which we are editing (This is a string that references an in-scope Angular variable)
-* `width` Bootstrap small column width of the checkbox
-* `labelwidth` Bootstrap small column width of the label
 * `disabled` If this exists, we use this as the expression for the ng-disabled directive

 ### {% datepicker ... %}